Navajo language: Navajo Code Talkers

-Colonization and decline
+Colonization

 Navajo lands were initially colonized by the Spanish in the early seventeenth century, shortly after this area was annexed as part of the Spanish viceroyalty of New Spain.
 When the United States annexed these territories in 1848 following the Mexican–American War, the English-speaking settlers allowed Navajo children to attend their schools.
 In some cases, the United States established separate schools for Navajo and other Native American children.
 In the late 19th century, it founded boarding schools, often operated by religious missionary groups.
 In efforts to acculturate the children, school authorities insisted that they learn to speak English and practice Christianity.
 Students routinely had their mouths washed out with lye soap as a punishment if they did speak Navajo.
 Consequently, when these students grew up and had children of their own, they often did not teach them Navajo, in order to prevent them from being punished.

-Robert W. Young and William Morgan (Navajo), who both worked for the Navajo Agency of the Bureau of Indian Affairs, developed and published a practical orthography in 1937.
+Robert W. Young and William Morgan, who both worked for the Navajo Agency of the Bureau of Indian Affairs, developed and published a practical orthography in 1937.
 It helped spread education among Navajo speakers.
 In 1943 the men collaborated on The Navajo Language, a dictionary organized by the roots of the language.
 In World War II, the United States military used speakers of Navajo as code talkers—to transmit top-secret military messages over telephone and radio in a code based on Navajo.
 The language was considered ideal because of its grammar, which differs strongly from that of German and Japanese, and because no published Navajo dictionaries existed at the time.

-By the 1960s, indigenous languages of the United States had been declining in use for some time.
+By the 1960s, Indigenous languages of the United States had been declining in use for some time.
 Native American language use began to decline more quickly in this decade as paved roads were built and English-language radio was broadcast to tribal areas.
 Navajo was no exception, although its large speaker pool—larger than that of any other Native language in the United States—gave it more staying power than most.
 Adding to the language's decline, federal acts passed in the 1950s to increase educational opportunities for Navajo children had resulted in pervasive use of English in their schools.

-In more recent years, the number of monolingual Navajo speakers have been in the decline, and most younger Navajo people are bilingual.
+In more recent years, the number of monolingual Navajo speakers have been declining, and most younger Navajo people are bilingual.
 Near the 1990s, many Navajo children have little to no knowledge in Navajo language, only knowing English.